-Laser treatments can help fix a range of skin concerns, from wrinkles and dark spots, to unwanted hair and visible spider veins.
+Laser treatments can help fix a range of skin concerns, from wrinkles and dark spots, to unwanted hair.
 Laser work in so many different ways, in part because there are so many different types of lasers.
 Get to know some of the most popular types of laser, what they do, and whether one or another is the right option for you.

 Carbon Dioxide Lasers

 A carbon dioxide laser, or CO2 laser, is the grandparent of laser skin resurfacing.
 It’s an ablative laser, meaning that it damages the outer layer of skin in order to stimulate new collagen production and to minimize or get rid of deep lines, uneven skin texture and scars.
 CO2 lasers can also help eliminate warts, dark spots and skin tags.

 Although a CO2 laser can be very effective when it comes to treating a particular skin issue, the fact that the laser damages the skin can lead to unwanted scarring or put you at an increased risk for complications or infections.
 The recovery process can be lengthy after a CO2 laser treatment, since you have to wait for the outer layer of skin to heal.

 Another drawback of this type of laser is that it’s often not recommended for people with darker complexions because there is an increased risk for changes in the pigment of the skin.

 Fractionated CO2 lasers, such as Fraxel: repair, are less invasive that traditional CO2 laser treatment.
 Treatment with Fraxel: repair often involves a shorter recovery period.